rafal-tarnow/Bonsai/README.md

 # Maia Shell

+## Overview

-Maia Shell is a lightweight, modular graphical shell for Linux, built with Qt and QML.
-It features a unique split architecture, separating the backend (powered by D-Bus for handling system functions like login, Wi-Fi, volume control, and application management) from the frontend (crafted in QML for customizable, switchable user interfaces).
+Maia Shell is a lightweight, modular graphical shell for Linux, built with C++ and QML.
+It features a unique split architecture, separating the backend from the frontend.
 With Maia Shell, you can seamlessly switch between different frontend designs, such as Windows XP-inspired or GNOME-like layouts, all connected to a single, robust backend.

+## Maia Shell in action

 <img src="doc/simple_architecture.jpeg" width="400" alt="Maia simplified architecture">